k-bosko/k-bosko.github.io/_posts/2020-06-04-Udacity Review: Digital Marketing Nanodegree.md

 date: June 4, 2020
 header:
-  teaser: /assets/images/thumbnails/udacity-ds-nanodegree-800.png
+  teaser: /assets/images/thumbnails/joel-filipe-thumb-400.jpg
 excerpt: "Is Digital Marketing Nanodegree by Udacity worth it?"
 ---

 Udacity offered 1 month for free and I decided to enroll into [Digital Marketing Nanodegree](https://www.udacity.com/course/digital-marketing-nanodegree--nd018), mainly for two reasons.

-First, I am interested in Data Science for Marketing and Product Analytics, so I thought expanding my knowledge into Digital Marketing would be helpful to better understand the problems marketing teams are facing.
+First, I am interested in Data Science for Marketing and Product Analytics, so I thought expanding my knowledge into Digital Marketing would help me better understand marketing problems.

 Second, I had previous experience with Udacity Nanodegrees (see my review of [Data Science program here](/Udacity-Data-Science-Nanodegree/)) and decided to challenge myself to graduate within a free month.